hypermine-bc/hypersign/docs/problem-statement.md

 Bottom line is, no matter what we do, we end up having some problem in order to solve one problem.
 We started with a problem statement, came up with a solution which created another problem, again we came with another solution and we kept on going on and on.
 Clearly, this is not the way forward, is what we feel.
 Hence we categorised IM problems in two different categories.
 IM problems realted to *Centralised* application and IM problems realted to *Decentralised* applications.

-Note*: This categorization are not very strict in the sense that,
+Note*: This categorization are not very strict in the sense that, some of these problem may fall in both of the categories.

-## Centralized:
+## Centralized Systems

 **Weak Password**